Jahalya Kahi Chooka

 चांदण्यांच्या मोहराने रात्र केव्हा दाटलीकाजळी काळ्या ढगांनी हाक केव्हा घातलीमी स्वरांच्या लोचनांनी विश्व सारे पाहिलेतू दिलेले गीत माझे आवडीने गायिलेजाहल्या काही चुका

 It was a dark night.
-Thousands of stars gathered like blossoms in spring to crowd the sky.
+Before I realized , thousands of stars gathered like blossoms in spring to crowd the sky.
 At another time dark clouds called out to me.
 Despite the darkness I saw the world through the eyes of my music, through the notes of my song.
 I sang your song lovingly, even though imperfectly.

 सौख्य माझे दुःख माझे सर्व माझ्या भावनामोर स्वप्नांचे निळे अन् विंधणाऱ्या वेदनामी असे गीतांतुनी सर्वस्व माझे वाहिलेतू दिलेले गीत माझे आवडीने गायिलेजाहल्या काही चुका

-My joys, my sorrows, all my feeling, my hopes and colorful dreams and soul piercing pains, I surrendered all these in your worship.
-I sang your song lovingly, even though imperfectly.
+My joys, my sorrows, all my feelings, my hopes and colorful dreams along with my soul piercing pains, I channeled them all through my song and surrendered them in your worship.
+I never gave up singing your song from the bottom of my heart, even though it wasn’t perfect.

 संपता पूजा स्वरांची हात तू देशील कादाटुनी काळोख येता तू घरी नेशील कापूर्णतेसाठीच या मी सर्व काही साहिलेतू दिलेले गीत माझे आवडीने गायिलेजाहल्या काही चुका

 Each of us have been gifted our own unique yadnya.
 A talent.
 A strength.
 A dharma to follow.
 A song to sing for life.
 Our side of the bargain is to sing it with devotion and sincerity.
 The notes may not always sound perfect.
 The rhythm may occasionally be off.
 The pitch may fluctuate.
 The lyrics may be uttered wrongly.
 But perfection is never part of the pact with our creator.
+By lifting the condition to be perfect every time He has lifted the pressure off our shoulders.
+In addition our job will become more enjoyable if we do it happily.
 His side of the bargain is that He will be waiting with open arms when we conclude the song.

 It is a beautiful poetic expression of the essence of bhakti yoga and karma yoga that the Bhagwad Gita tries to teach.